mjopenglsdl/small3d/README.md

     cmake ..
     cmake --build .

-Then copy *avoidthebug3d* from *build/samplegame/src* to *build* and execute it, in order to run the sample game.
-The unit tests can be executed by copying *small3dTest* from *build/small3d/src* to *build* and executing it.
+Then execute *avoidthebug3d* in *build/samplegame/src*, in order to run the sample game.
+The unit tests can be run by executing *small3dTest* in *build/small3d/src*.

 3D models and textures
 ----------------------